Taxes for Americans Living in Sweden

 There are several special provisions to protect US expatriates living in Sweden from double taxation on the same income.
 There is a tax treaty in place between the United States and Sweden and this may be a consolation to US expatriates filing a tax return.
 The treaty is useful for deciding how your income will be considered by both Sweden and the United States if you have to pay taxes to both countries.
 For any questions about how this treaty will impact your US tax return, give us a call or send us an email.

 Foreign Earned Income Exclusion and Foreign Housing Exclusion

 Foreign income exclusion would allow you to bring down your taxable income on your US expatriate taxes.
-It can exclude approximately $101300 up-front from your 2019 earned income as a result of your residency and employment in Sweden. the foreign housing exclusion would allow you to exclude some amounts paid for household and domestic expenses that are incurred as a result of living in Sweden.
+It can exclude approximately $112,000 up-front from your 2022 earned income as a result of your residency and employment in Sweden.
+The foreign housing exclusion would allow you to exclude some amounts paid for household and domestic expenses that are incurred as a result of living in Sweden.